iterative/datachain/README.rst

 =============================

 LLMs can work as efficient universal classifiers.
-In the example below, we employ a free API from Mistral to judge the chatbot performance.
+In the example below, we employ a free API from Mistral to judge the `publicly available`_ chatbot dialogs.
 Please get a free Mistral API key at https://console.mistral.ai

 .. code:: shell